Tegucigalpa

 Tegucigalpa is Honduras' largest and most populous city as well as the nation's political and administrative center.
 Tegucigalpa is host to 25 foreign embassies and 16 consulates.
 It is the home base of several state-owned entities such as ENEE and Hondutel, the national energy and telecommunications companies, respectively.
 The city is also home to the country's most important public university, the National Autonomous University of Honduras, as well as the national soccer team.
-The city is served by two international airports, Comayagua and Toncontín.
+The city is served by one international airport, Comayagua.
+It used to be served by two airports until Honduras ruled Toncontín airport out in late 2021.

 The Central District Mayor's Office (Alcaldia Municipal del Distrito Central) is the city's governing body, headed by a mayor and 10 aldermen forming the Municipal Corporation (Corporación Municipal).
 Being the department's seat as well, the governor's office of Francisco Morazán is also located in the capital.
 In 2008, the city operated on an approved budget of 1.555 billion lempiras (US$82,189,029).
 In 2009, the city government reported a revenue of 1.955 billion lempiras (US$103,512,220), more than any other capital city in Central America except Panama City.

 Tegucigalpa's infrastructure has not kept up with its population growth.
 Deficient urban planning, densely condensed urbanization, and poverty are ongoing problems.
 Road infrastructure is unable to efficiently handle over 400,000 vehicles, resulting in heavy congestions.
 Both national and local governments have taken steps to improve and expand infrastructure as well as to reduce poverty in the city.

 Etymology

 Most sources indicate the origin and meaning of the word Tegucigalpa is derived from the Nahuatl language.
-The most widely accepted version suggests that it comes from the Nahuatl word Taguz-galpa, which means "hills of silver", but this interpretation is uncertain since the natives who occupied the region at the time were unaware of the existence of mineral deposits in the area.
+The most widely accepted version suggests that it comes from the Nahuatl word taguz-galpa, which means 'hills of silver', but this interpretation is uncertain since the natives who occupied the region at the time were unaware of the existence of mineral deposits in the area.

-Another source suggests that Tegucigalpa derives from another language in which it means painted rocks, as explained by Leticia Oyuela in her book Minimum History of Tegucigalpa.
+Another source suggests that Tegucigalpa derives from another language in which it means 'painted rocks', as explained by Leticia Oyuela in her book Minimum History of Tegucigalpa.
 Other theories indicate it may derive from the term Togogalpa, which refers to tototi (meaning a small green parrot, in Nahuatl) and Toncontín, a small town near Tegucigalpa (toncotín was a Mexican dance of Nahuatl origin).

-In Mexico, it is believed the word Tegucigalpa is from the Nahuatl word Tecuztlicallipan, meaning "place of residence of the noble" or Tecuhtzincalpan, meaning "place on the home of the beloved master".
+In Mexico, it is believed the word Tegucigalpa is from the Nahuatl word Tecuztlicallipan, meaning 'place of residence of the noble' or Tecuhtzincalpan, meaning 'place on the home of the beloved master'.

-Honduran philologist Alberto de Jesús Membreño wrote in his book Indigenous Toponymies of Central America that he thinks Tegucigalpa is a Nahuatl word meaning "in the homes of the sharp stones" and rules out the traditional meaning "hills of silver" arguing that Taguzgalpa was the name of the ancient eastern zone of Honduras.
+Honduran philologist Alberto de Jesús Membreño wrote in his book Indigenous Toponymies of Central America that he thinks Tegucigalpa is a Nahuatl word meaning 'in the homes of the sharp stones' and rules out the traditional meaning 'hills of silver' arguing that Taguzgalpa was the name of the ancient eastern zone of Honduras.